 How to Measure Pupil Attitude and Mindset in Maths

-Just like any leadership team in a school, we are constantly monitoring the impact of our 1-to-1 interventions.
-The only difference is the scale.
-Where you might be looking at the impact of an intervention on 5, 10 or 20 pupils, we will be capturing and analysing data on up to 8,000 pupils in a single year.
+Just like any leadership team in a school, we are constantly monitoring the impact of our one to one interventions.
+The only difference at Third Space Learning is the scale.
+Where a school might be looking at the impact of an intervention on 5, 10 or 20 pupils, we will be capturing and analysing data on up to 14,000 pupils each week.

-All these pupils will have spent a period of time – usually a term or more – receiving our weekly one to one maths lessons.
-That’s over 200,000 hours of one-to-one maths lessons.
-The scale means not only do we have a huge responsibility to make every lesson count but also, we can be quick to identify if a lesson isn’t working or if children are struggling more than expected, and make the necessary amendments.
+This scale means not only do we have a huge responsibility to make every lesson count in every way we can, but also that we can be quick to identify which lessons work better than others or when children are struggling more than expected, and make the necessary amendments.

-When we are assessing the success of a pupil’s experience on our own one to one maths interventions, or the impact we’ve had, we don’t just look at a pupil’s pre and post score.
+That’s why, when we are assessing the success of each pupil’s experience, we don’t just look at their pre and post intervention assessment results.
 You don’t need us to tell you this is not going to give you the full picture.
-Instead we use a holistic definition of success which looks at the impact through and on three domains: the affective domain (pupil confidence, enjoyment), the cognitive domain (pupil attainment and progress through the curriculum) and the meta-cognitive (pupils thinking through their own learning).
+Instead we use a holistic definition of success which looks at the impact through and on three domains:

 We’ve written previously about work we’ve done and our findings on the metacognitive domain teaching primary maths as well as as the cognitive domain.
 In this post we’ll share what we’ve learnt about how to map changes in the affective domain over time, and the impact this has on learning.

 To clarify what we mean here first, by affective domain we are referring to a child’s intention, will and attitude towards their maths learning; unsurprisingly there’s a strong overlap here with aspects of Growth Mindset.